kristoff-it/superhtml/README.md

 # SuperHTML
-Actually functional HTML Language Server (and Templating Language Library).
+HTML Language Server and Templating Language Library

-**NOTE: SuperHTML is still incomplete, some features are missing and looking of somebody to implement them :^)**
-*And there's also bugs, waiting for people to report them as Issues :^)*

 ## HTML Language Server
-The Super CLI Tool offers syntax checking and autoformatting features for HTML files.
+The Super CLI Tool offers **syntax checking** and **autoformatting** features for HTML files.

+The tool can be used either directly (for example by running it on save), or through a LSP client implementation.

 ```
 $ super